david-safro/Chess-App/README.md

-why the fuck am i making an application with a graphical element in python
+In progress
+Chess app in python made with PyGame and Numpy